All Episodes

 I think he's doing a great job.

-Uh, I think he's been doing a phenomenal job.
+I think he's been doing a phenomenal job.

 He's been with us every step of the way.

-Um he's just he's just laying it all out there.
+He's just laying it all out there.

 Now, if that's not politicizing justice in America, I don't know what is.

-God forbid if your last name's Trump or if you like Trump, you're in trouble.
+God forbid, if your last name's Trump or if you like Trump, you're in trouble.

 Scary.

-3.5, I believe is the number.
+3.5, I believe, is the number.

 We don't know if other big tech companies were paid.